cristeigabriel/sdltext/README.md

 Work for basic font formats support is expected, too, but there's no ETA.

 # Cool stuff
-This primitively implements one of my very basic ideas (transforms) which is a function **(currently takes current character and it's index, returns point)** which allows for easy text manipulation.
+This primitively implements one of my very basic ideas (transforms) which is a function **(currently takes cursor, whole input length and progression (character index), returns point)** which allows for easy text manipulation.
 This may **(very likely will)** be extended to implement stuff such as rotations, too.

 ## Theoretical scenario
 Say I wanted to expose only vowels in a word.
 Instead of hacking the implementation with multiple calls to a text rendering API, I can simply pass a transformer that automatically does my intended function.